AutoViML/featurewiz/README.md

 # featurewiz
-`featurewiz` is the best feature selection library for boosting your machine learning performance with minimal effort and maximum relevance using the famous MRMR algorithm.
+🔥 FeatureWiz, the ultimate feature selection library is powered by the renowned Minimum Redundancy Maximum Relevance (MRMR) algorithm.
+Learn more about it below.

 ![banner](images/featurewiz_logos.png)